 - On the scheduled night of your test, you’ll be prepared for the painless test.
 Sensors are applied to various areas of your body including the scalp, face, chin, chest and legs.
 These sensors are comfortable and are attached to equipment in another room that monitors your brain waves, breathing, heart rate and muscle activity.

 - After your monitoring equipment is applied, you can relax in our home-like setting.
-The spacious room includes a comfortable bed with a television and we can also arrange for you to have breakfast the next morning.
+The spacious room includes a comfortable bed with a television.

 - While you sleep, a Polysomnographic Technologist will observe and record your sleep patterns and the information being transmitted by the sensors that are attached to your body.